SeanJxie/raytracing-in-python/README.md

 ```
 pypy ./main.py
 ```
-will render the image at the top of this README.
+will render the second image from the top of this README.
 Beware, though.
 It took a hefty 13 hours and 18 minutes to render on a typical quad-core laptop.

 If you want to play around with it, there are a few presets you can find in `scene_presets.py`.
 In `main.py`, simply replace the call to `artwork()` with any of the presets to change the scene.
 There are some image options in `main.py` as well, so changes can be made as desired.